Find a specialist driving instructor

 If you have a disability, seeking help from a “Driving Mobility” assessment centre before starting driving lessons is the best way to get impartial advice about how to proceed.

-The first step to getting advice about medical fitness to drive, eligibility for holding a provisional driving licence and suitability to start learning to drive is to discuss this with your doctor or other members of your medical team.
-They will be able to give advice about your medical fitness to drive but not your practical driving ability; they could refer you to your local Driving Mobility Assessment Centre if they consider this necessary.
+Your doctor will be able to give advice about your medical fitness to drive but not your practical driving ability, they would refer you to your local Driving Mobility Assessment Centre if they consider that this is necessary.
+If you get an NHS referral, the Driving Mobility assessment should be free of charge.

 Assessment Centre staff would identify if you are able to drive a standard manual car or if you need an automatic, they would look at your physical ability to operate the standard controls and decide if adapted controls are needed; if you do need modified controls they would find the most suitable adaptation for your needs.
 The assessment would then allow you to have a drive on-road in a quiet ‘nursery area’ using the type of car, with adaptations if required, that was identified in the earlier part of the assessment; this on-road drive will, in effect, be a first driving lesson.

-If you take your test in an automatic car your licence will restrict you to only driving cars with automatic transmission, if you subsequently want to drive manual cars you will need to take your test again in a manual.
+If you learn to drive and take your test in an automatic car your licence will restrict you to only driving cars with automatic transmission, if you subsequently want to drive manual cars you will need to take your test again in a manual.
 If adapted controls are required, once you pass your practical driving test, your first full licence would be coded by DVLA for the special vehicle controls required (DVLA would be notified by your DVSA examiner following your test pass; the restriction codes would correspond to the adaptations used during your practical test), you would then be restricted to only driving with the modified controls that you are coded for.

 Contact “Driving Mobility” on 0800 559 3636 (if you ring from a land line this number will put you through to your nearest Centre) or go to www.drivingmobility.org.uk

-Updated 18.03.2022
+Updated 30.10.2024